AlexanderEllis/blog/content/posts/cnames.md

 I dabble with DNS for work, and I'm frequently checking if CNAMEs are properly configured.
 CNAMEs are Canonical NAMEs, kind of like nicknames, that indicate that one domain name is a nickname for another domain name.
-For example, you probably encounter CNAMEs that map from the classic `www` subdomains:
+For example, you probably encounter CNAMEs that map from the classic `www` subdomain:

 ```none
 www.example.com CNAME example.com